top of page

 2. Place the twelve pieces flat on a kitchen towel, cover them with another towel, and then place some weight on top to assist in draining.
 (I use a large plate and a jar on top).

-3. After about 20-30 minutes, place the tofu in a sealable container, pour the marinade or vinaigrette over it, and level it for 1-48 hours.
+3. After about 20-30 minutes, place the tofu in a sealable container, pour the marinade or vinaigrette over it, and leave it for 1-48 hours.

 4. Use a non-stick baking pan or oiled aluminum foil.
-Place the marinated tofu on an oiled surface and bake at 375 degrees for 15 minutes; turn them over and repeat for 15 minutes.
+Place the marinated tofu on an oiled surface and bake at 375 degrees for 15 minutes.
+Turn them over and repeat for an additional 15 minutes.

 Recent Posts